codeforamerica/vpd-crime-reports/README.md

 ## Background

 This project uses data from crimereports.com to generate heat maps of where crime is happening in Vallejo.
+Currently, this showing all reported burglaries that have occurred within the last 30 days.

 ## TODO

 - [ ] fix icon for mobile home screen shortcut
 - [ ] add build instructions to readme
+- [ ] use hexagonal binning geometry
-- [ ] support filtering by crime type
+- [ ] support additional crime types and filtering by crime type
 - [ ] build an proper backend